pH and ORP Sensor Installation Tips

 pH/ORP sensors need to be removed for cleaning, calibration, and eventual replacement.
 In batch processes, removal between each run for maintenance can easily be accomplished.
 In continuous processes the sensor must be isolated from the process prior to removal to avoid shutdown.
 There are several design ideas for isolating the sensor.

-Retractable sensor holders mount directly to the process and allow the sensor to be isolated prior to removal.
-The sensor is removed from the process and isolated through o-ring seals.
+Retractable sensor hardware mounts directly to the process and allow the sensor to be isolated prior to removal.
+The sensor is removed from the process and o-ring seals are used to avoid any leakage.
 There are multiple retractable holder options for either manual or pneumatic sensor exaction.
-Retractable holders allow the sensor to be mounted directly at the reactor or pipeline for quick response to changing measurement conditions.
+Retractable holders allow the pH sensor to be mounted directly at the reactor or pipeline for quick response to changing measurement conditions.
 Retractable holders such as the Hamilton Retractex also offer additional ports for flushing of the sensor and any residual liquid prior to removal from the process.

 The Hamilton SL10 Flowcell for sample line installations.
 Process liquid flows in the port on the bottom and out the port to the left